ISDM-G4/G4-ISDM-Project/README.md

 - The new system needs to keep statistics on customers in a database so that analysis can be performed to determine which customers are more likely to purchase travel packages and call back/answer.

+# Stakeholders
+### Major stakeholders
+- Travel Company (Product owner)
+- Relationship Managers
+- End-customers

+### Minor stakeholders
+- IT/Database engineer
+- Call/Routing engineer

+### Stakeholder information
+**Travel Company (Product owner)** refers to the owner of the travel agency who employs relationship managers.
+The owner holds a stake in the system due to their ownership of the company and is the client of the software project.

+**Relationship Managers** are employees of the travel agency who accept calls/enquiries from customers.
+Their role is to sell travel packages offered by the travel agency.
+The function of their role will largely remain similar in the new system but with enhancements to improve sales capability.

+**End-customers** are those who seek to purchase travel packages from the agency.
+Customers are able to call the travel agency and are expected to be routed to a relationship manager to talk to.
+The new system will improve on this by allowing simple questions to be automatically answered before a relationship manager is connected with the customer.

+**IT/Database engineer** is responsible for the handling of data regarding relationship manager statistics (their strengths, field of expertise, etc) and customers.
+Customer data will be used to measure sale probability.
+The database engineer is responsible for the management and correction of this private data.

+**Call/Routing engineer** is responsible for the operation of the in-house call management centre software.
+They are responsible for the maintenance of the system (both old and new) and its day to day operation.

 # Design Thinking Approach

 ### How might we (HMW) statements and brainstorming